czytelny/bil/README.md

 # bil

-Draft of a unobtrusive CMS based on pure.js.
+Draft of an unobtrusive CMS based on the pure.js: https://github.com/pure/pure